Industrial unrest: 36 arrested over attacks on joint forces

 WHAT THE CASE STATEMENT SAYS

-The statement of the police case said law enforcers were trying to resolve the worker-owner dispute in front of the Mondol Knitwear factory in Ashulia's Tongabari area on Monday when some workers were starting protests at rumours that two workers went missing and two others were raped.
+The statement of the police case said some workers of the Mondol Knitwear factory started demonstrating in front of the factory in Tongabari area on Monday following rumours that two workers went missing and two others were raped.
+Law enforcers were trying to resolve the worker-owner dispute.

 Workers from nearby Natural Denims and Natural Indigo Limited walked out of their factories to join the protest.

-At one stage, some unruly workers of Mango Tex Limited and a number of outsiders gathered in front of the Mondol Knitwear factory.
-The demonstrators threw brick chunks at the law enforcers, forcing them to use batons on the protestors, said the case statement.
+At one stage, some unruly workers from Mango Tex Limited and a number of outsiders gathered in front of the Mondol Knitwear factory.
+The demonstrators threw brick chunks at the law enforcers, forcing them to use batons on the protesters, said the case statement.

-Some 10-12 law enforcers, including SP Sarwar Alam of Industrial Police-1 and Rab-4 Additional Police Superintendent Aktaruzzaman, and 30 workers were injured in the incident.
+The incident left some 10-12 law enforcers, including SP Sarwar Alam of Industrial Police-1 and Rab-4 Additional Police Superintendent Aktaruzzaman, and 30 workers injured.
 The protesters also vandalised eight army, two Rab and one industrial police vehicles, it added.

 However, the case statement did not mention the death of Kawsar.